 Absolutely.
 You should come prepared to tip the staff on a dive boat.
 Most dive boats in the US go out with a Captain, a deck hand, and a dive master.
 The Captain is paid to be there and the tips are usually not shared with him.
-On the other hand, the deck hand and the dive master are almost always working solely for tips.
-The recommend tip is $10 per tank.
+On the other hand, the deckhand and the dive master are almost always working solely for tips.
+The current recommended tip in the US is $10 per tank.
 So on a 2-tank trip, each person should tip $20.
-If they go above and beyond the call of duty, you of course can adjust your tip accordingly.
-Personally, I had a boat crew help me in rough seas by letting me shed my gear in the water and they dead-lifted it onto the boat and put it in my seat for me.
+If they go above and beyond the call of duty, you can adjust your tip accordingly.
+Personally, I had a boat crew help me in rough seas by letting me shed my gear in the water and they deadlifted it onto the boat and put it in my seat for me.
 They got an extra tip.

-If you are on a dive trip and diving the same boat for an extended time, it is acceptable to give the tip at the end of your trip.
+If you are on a dive trip and diving off the same boat for an extended time, giving the tip at the end of your trip is acceptable.
 The amount though remains the same.
 For a week-long excursion at a dive resort where you dove one 2-tank boat each day for five days, the recommended tip would be $100 per person.
 (5 2-tank trips = 10 tanks * $10 per tank)

 Private Dive Guide

 Possibly.
-If you hired a private dive guide for a boat trip or a shore dive, they are being paid to be there.
+If you hire a private dive guide for a boat trip or a shore dive, they are paid to be there.
 In every case I know of, the dive center you hired the guide from pays them to guide you.
-Tips are always appreciated but not expected like they are on a dive boat.
+Tips are always appreciated by private dive guides, but not expected like they are by boat staff.